cloudmesh/cloudmesh-openapi/docs/_sources/README.rst.txt

 ::

    cms openapi generate print_csv2np --filename=./tests/generator-upload/csv_reader.py --enable_upload
    cms openapi server start ./tests/generator-upload/csv_reader.yaml

 Next, navigate to localhost:8080/cloudmesh/ui.
-Click to open the /upload endpoint, then click 'Try it out.'
+Click to open the /upload endpoint, then click ‘Try it out.’
 Click to choose a file to upload, then upload ``tests/generator-upload/np_test.csv``.
-Click 'Execute' to complete the upload.
+Click ‘Execute’ to complete the upload.

 The uploaded file will be located at ``~/.cloudmesh/upload-file/[filename]``.
 ``tests/generator-upload/csv_reader.py`` contains some example code to retrieve the array in the uploaded file.
-To see this in action, click to open the /print\_csv2np endpoint, then click 'Try it out.'
-Enter "np\_test.csv" in the field that prompts for a filename, and then click Execute to view the numpy array defined by the CSV file.
+To see this in action, click to open the /print_csv2np endpoint, then click ‘Try it out.’
+Enter “np_test.csv” in the field that prompts for a filename, and then click Execute to view the numpy array defined by the CSV file.

 Downloading data